olehhrynyk/blogs-to-keep-u-up2date/README.md

 I don't like books, because depending from your context on the topic at least one-third would be useless for you.
 Here I will post books that I believe are useful for Data / Solution Architect

 [Be different](https://www.amazon.com/Be-Different-Business-Career-Success/dp/1949991741) - probably the best business book I've read in 2020.
+[Think like Amazon: 50 and 1/2 ideas](https://www.amazon.com/Think-Like-Amazon-Become-Digital-ebook/dp/B07K3ZZC7D) - ideas how to build successful company.
+A lot of lessons learned from Amazon.